Find Trade Colleges

 10% Freshmen Loans

-There are 768 full-time undergraduates at Black River Technical College, and 1,350 students altogether.
+There are 1,350 students at Black River Technical College in total, 768 are full-time undergraduates.
 The school has a student-to-faculty ratio of 13 to 1.

 Roughly 10% of students at Black River Technical College take out loans to pay for college.
 The average amount of student loans is $4,215 a year.
-The student loan default rate of 2.8% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 2.8% which is much lower than the average rate of 10.8%!

 Public Public vs. Private